You are here:

 1. Increased Production Costs

 One of the primary ways inflation impacts commodity prices is through increased production costs.
 As inflation rises, so do the costs of raw materials, labor, and other inputs necessary for commodity production.
-These higher costs often lead producers to raise the prices of commodities to preserve their profit margins.
+Producers often raise commodity prices to maintain profit margins, especially under intense market competition.
 For example, if inflation drives up the cost of steel, the prices of steel-dependent goods like cars and appliances are likely to increase.

 2. Higher Demand for Tangible Assets